 Generally speaking, a higher smoke point oil is good for frying chips.
 People suggest oils such as canola, vegetable or peanut.
 High smoke point oils are those that reach burning point at a higher temperature.
 Using a high smoke point oil allows the potatoes to be cooked at a high temperature without the oil, and thus the chip, beginning to burn.

 Personally, I find peanut has quite a strong taste – one that I enjoy, but reserve for Asian style cooking.
-My preference out of the high smoke point oils is vegetable, but I also olive regularly because it’s what I have on hand, and I don’t hate it.
+My preference out of the high smoke point oils is vegetable oil.

 How to prepare the oil?
 Once the potatoes are boiled and dried or soaked and dried, heat the oil in a 180 degree oven for around 10-15 minutes.
 It needs to sizzle on contact with the potato, creating a crispy, solid potato edge, and assisting in non-sticking.
 If the oil doesn’t sizzle when you add a chip, stop and wait until it does.

-I cannot recommend anything other than fine salt (but not table) or sea salt flakes.
+I cannot recommend anything other than fine salt or sea salt flakes.
 HOWEVER, I kind of can, because I would recommend crushing the sea salt flakes into a fine powder.
 You can do this with a mortar and pestle.
 This allows the salt to properly cling to the chips, without leaving all your precious sea salt on the oven tray.
-Table salt has a number of additives to allow it to pour smoothly.
-My favourite aforementioned cookbook says it is no bueno, and that’s good enough for me.

 When to salt?
 I suggest salting the soaking water or the boiling water, and then leaving salt out of the equation until the chips are cooked.
 As mentioned, fine salt clings to chips better, so I’d recommend crushing up your sea salt flakes, or using a kosher salt.
 There are internet suggestions that salting beforehand draws the moisture out of the potato and results in a dry, hollow chip.